The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization: Associativity of the Kontsevich -product

 Build the associator expansion up to the order $4$ from the $\star$-product expansion:

 Obtain relations from the requirement of associativity for the Poisson structure \eqref{Eq3DPoisson}:

 Merge the systems of linear relations:

-Solving the linear system in {\tt weight\symbol{"5F}relations\symbol{"5F}34w\symbol{"5F}all.txt} yields the solution
+Solving the linear system in {\tt weight\symbol{"5F}relations\symbol{"5F}3+4w\symbol{"5F}all.txt} yields the solution

+Store the set of basic graphs at $\hbar^3$ with their true weights in the file \texttt{basic3.txt} (not removing graphs with zero weights); store the true Kontsevich $\star$-product up to $\hbar^3$ in the file \texttt{star3.txt} and its associator in the file \texttt{assoc3.txt}.

-Instead of evaluating the associator in full, we could also have selected (e.g. by reading the file {\tt associator\symbol{"5F}34w.txt}, which also contains lines of the form ``{\tt \# i j k}'') those differential orders $(i,j,k)$ at which only weights from order $3$ appear, in view of Remark \ref{RemCanUseHigherOrders}: such orders are $(1,3,2)$, $(2,3,1)$, $(2,1,3)$, $(3,2,1)$, $(3,1,2)$, $(1,2,3)$ and $(2,2,2)$. \end{example}
+Instead of evaluating the associator in full, we could also have selected (e.g. by reading the file {\tt assoc3+4w.txt}, which also contains lines of the form ``{\tt \# i j k}'') those differential orders $(i,j,k)$ at $\hbar^4$ at which only weights from order $3$ appear, in view of Remark \ref{RemCanUseHigherOrders}: such are $(1,3,2)$, $(2,3,1)$, $(2,1,3)$, $(3,2,1)$, $(3,1,2)$, $(1,2,3)$ and $(2,2,2)$. \end{example}

 \begin{rem} A substitution of the values of certain graph weights expressed via other weights is tempting but not always effective.
 Namely, we do not advise repeated running of any of the three methods with such expressions taken into account in the input.
 Usually, the gain is disproportional to the time consumed; for instead of a coefficient to-express the program now has to handle what typically is a linear combination of several coefficients.
 This shows that the only types of substitutions which are effective are either setting the coefficients to fixed numeric values (e.g., to zero) or the shortest possible assignments of a weight value via a single other weight value (like $w(\Gamma_1) = -w(\Gamma_2)$ for some graphs~$\Gamma_1$ and~$\Gamma_2$). \end{rem}